 - When the objective is not complete and does not mention the details required to understand the topic or chapter.

-Learning objectives play an important role in determining the details present in the topic, chapter, or session.
+Learning objectives play an important role in the curation of learners’ curricula.
 The right learning objective can help the student understand and analyze the importance of the topic.
 It gives a picture of what details a student can learn from the topic.
 If the objective is not written properly, it can mislead the students.
 The instructor should spend time preparing well-detailed, understandable learning objectives that should cover all the parts of the chapter, session, or topic that should benefit the students in spending time on that part.
 The instructor should follow the guidelines to write the right learning objective for the students.